 What's the Difference Between Redbubble vs Printful?

-Redbubble and Printful are different in how you sell.
+Redbubble and Printful differ in how you sell.
 It's like choosing between renting a stall at a busy market or opening your own store.

 Platform Type & Sales Channels

 Printful works as a fulfillment partner.
-You connect it to your store on Shopify, Etsy, Amazon, WooCommerce, or your website.
+You connect it to your store on Shopify, Etsy, Amazon, WooCommerce, or your own website.
+When someone orders, Printful prints and ships - but you must bring the traffic and build the customer base.

 Also Read: